India shoots down satellite in space; Modi hails major breakthrough

 India has had a space program for years, making earth imaging satellites and launch capabilities as a cheaper alternative to Western programs.

-Brahma Chellaney, a security expert at New Delhi’s Centre of Policy Research, said the United States Russia and China were pursuing anti-satellite (ASAT) weapons.
+Brahma Chellaney, a security expert at New Delhi’s Centre of Policy Research, said the United States, Russia and China were pursuing anti-satellite (ASAT) weapons.

 “Space is being turned into a battlefront, making counter-space capabilities critical.
 In this light, India’s successful “kill” with an ASAT weapon is significant.”